 Cemeteries and Crematoria NSW (CCNSW) is the statutory body with strategic and regulatory oversight of the interment industry and responsibility for administering the Cemeteries and Crematoria Act 2013.

-CCNSW is led by an independent expertise-based board appointed by, and responsible to, the Minister for Primary Industries and Minister for Lands and Water, the Hon Niall Blair MLC.
+CCNSW is led by an independent expertise-based board appointed by, and responsible to the Hon Paul Toole, MP, Minister for Lands and Forestry, and Minister for Racing.

 The Board is Chaired by Dr Stepan Kerkyasharian AO, former Chair and CEO of Multicultural NSW and its predecessor agencies, and former President of the Anti-Discrimination Board.

 The Board has three other voting members including: